duyhai/duyhai.github.io/_posts/2014-12-13-SumsOfSeries.md

 ![The formula](/images/geometricsum.png)

 As we can see, we have to know the cardinality of our dataset here as well.
 This formula has another interesting property however.
-It works for infinite elements (only for *|r| < 1* though)!
+It works for infinite elements (only for *&#124;r&#124; < 1* though)!
 If we know basic calculus, we can easily verify this.
 The benefit here is just a constant factor: Originally we would have to use 2 operations for each element, but now, we just need to raise to the power of *n* and a few extra operations.
 The implementation of a power function in Math libraries is usually a bit faster though, sacrificing a bit of accuracy in return.

 ## Determining the values of a polynomial at *2n* points